Elektrobit/ebcl_template/docs/intro/setup.md

 ### EBcL SDK setup custimisation

-When the workspace container is initialized environment  ~/.ebcl_config/.env from your host will be sourced.
-You can specifiy environment Variables there to customize the setup of the EBcL SDK.
-Among those are:
+When the workspace container is initialized the file ~/.ebcl_config/.env from your host will be sourced.
+You can specify environment variables to customize the setup of the EBcL SDK.
+Some of the available environment variables for this customization include:

 - **`USER_APP_REPO`** is a comma-separated list of application git repositories to be cloned into `/workspace/apps/user`.